llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 }
 ```

-The sidre hierarchy can be visualized as:
+The Sidre hierarchy can be visualized as:

 <figure style="text-align: center;">
   <img src="hierarchy_diagram.svg" alt="Sidre Group and View Hierarchy" style="display: inline-block;" />